Problems / Disadvantages of Lumineers®

 Nowadays, it seems that that is the look a lot of people are seeking.
 And if that's the one you want, it's easy enough to get with a set of Lumineers®.

-In the case where only one or a few veneers are being placed, the characterization that's possible with a thicker veneer may be an important asset in creating a perfect match with the neighboring teeth.
+Especially in the case where only one or a few veneers are being placed, the increased characterization that's possible with a (thicker) conventional veneer may be an important asset in creating a perfect match with the patient's neighboring teeth.

 The two teeth shown in our graphic illustrate this point.
 Both teeth have a nice appearance.
 One does, however, look more life-like and the other more "plastic."

 - A - This tooth displays pronounced color uniformity and lack of characterization.
-It would be relatively easy for a dentist to make an ultra-thin veneer that would match this tooth.
+It would be relatively easy for a dentist to place an ultra-thin veneer that would match this tooth.

 - B - This tooth demonstrates a fairly high degree of translucency at its biting edge (the grayness you see).
 And its color is not perfectly uniform.
 It would be relatively difficult to mimic this look with an ultra-thin no-prep veneer.